Keeper-Security/secrets-manager/sdk/ruby/README.md

 # Change Log

 ## 17.2.1
 - KSM-1193 - Security fix: `create_secret` now encrypts the record key to the application owner's public key before sending it, matching the other SDKs.
-Earlier versions placed the record key in the create payload unencrypted, while the same request carried the record data encrypted under that key.
+Earlier versions placed the record key in the create payload without that wrap, while the same request carried the record data encrypted under it.
 All previously published versions are affected (17.0.3, 17.0.4, 17.1.0, 17.2.0).
-A record key cannot be changed after creation, so upgrading protects newly created records only; records created by an earlier version must be re-created to place them under a new key.
+A record key cannot be changed after creation, so upgrading protects newly created records only; records created by an earlier version must be re-created to place them under a new key. `create_secret` now raises an error if the application configuration has no `appOwnerPublicKey`.
+This key is only persisted during binding, so an already-bound configuration cannot acquire it after the fact; re-bind with a fresh one-time token, or set the `KSM_APPOWNERPUBLICKEY` environment variable when using the read-only `EnvironmentStorage`.

-## 17.2.0 - 2025-11-14
+## 17.2.0
 - KSM-685 - Fixed `CreateOptions.subfolder_uid` parameter API transmission
 - KSM-686 - Implemented disaster recovery caching with `CachingPostFunction`
 - KSM-687 - Added missing DTO fields for complete SDK parity (links, is_editable, inner_folder_uid, thumbnail_url, last_modified, expires_on)